Orion-Corporation/ELWIS-Bulk-Upload-Tool/README.md

 # Git Cheatsheet

 git status
-git pull origin <branch-name> -Fetches and merges changes from the remote branch to your current local branch git fetch origin - Downloads changes from the remote branch but doesn’t merge them.
-Use git status to see the changes ready to be merged. git add <file-name> - or . git commit -m "" git push origin <branch-name>
+git pull origin <branch-name> (Fetches and merges changes from the remote branch to your current local branch) git fetch origin (Downloads changes from the remote branch but doesn’t merge them.
+Use git status to see the changes ready to be merged.) git add <file-name> (or . to add all) git commit -m "" git push origin <branch-name>
-git push origin <branch-name> --force git merge <branch-name> - Merges the specified branch into your current branch. git checkout <branch-name> - Switches to a new branch git checkout -b <new-branch-name> - Creates and switches to a new branch. git checkout -- <file-name> - Discards local changes to a specific file. git reset --hard - Resets all local changes to the last commit.
-Warning: This will erase all changes that haven’t been committed. git stash - Temporarily saves all modified tracked files, allowing you to switch branches without committing git stash apply - Reapplies the last stashed changes
+git push origin <branch-name> --force git merge <branch-name> (Merges the specified branch into your current branch.) git checkout <branch-name> (Switches to a new branch) git checkout -b <new-branch-name> (Creates and switches to a new branch.) git checkout -- <file-name> (Discards local changes to a specific file.) git reset --hard (Resets all local changes to the last commit.
+Warning: This will erase all changes that haven’t been committed.) git stash (Temporarily saves all modified tracked files, allowing you to switch branches without committing git stash apply - Reapplies the last stashed changes)